Contact

 If you are a veterinarian and you need to contact us:

-When the procedure is finished, your pet will be transferred to a recovery area for further monitoring.
-Medications are administered as needed to assist in your pet’s recovery.
+When the procedure is finished, your pet will be transferred and further monitored in a recovery area, and we will administer medications as needed.

-When your pet is discharged, you will notice multiple patches of clipped hair which allow us to perform injections, place catheters, and attach monitoring devices.
+When your pet is discharged, you will notice multiple patches of clipped hair.
+These allow us to perform injections, place catheters, and attach monitoring devices.
 This hair will grow back over time.

 If your pet has any bandages present at the time of discharge, please be sure to discuss their timely removal with the attending veterinarian or veterinary nurse.